Police fire tear gas in clash with Hong Kong protesters over banned march

 But protesters pushed ahead and what began as a peaceful action by several thousand in sweltering afternoon heat soon grew increasingly tense with stand-offs between police and protesters in several locations.

-Rocks and bottles were thrown at police by protesters, who were also building barricades out of street furniture.
-Police responded in at least one location with tear gas.
+Rocks and bottles were thrown at police by protesters, who were also building barricades out of street furniture and umbrellas.
+Police responded with tear gas.

+“I forgot my umbrella, so I had to buy this badminton racket ... just for self protection,” said one young helmeted, masked man, who declined to give his name or age as he sped to the front line.

+The protester added that many who marched did not want to stay late, saying Yuen Long was too dangerous for them after dark.

 “They failed the public,” a protester called Kevin, in a red T-shirt, said of the police earlier in the afternoon, as he stood outside the police station, gripping its gates.